A. V. Thomas

 Alfred Vedam Thomas (9 August 1891 – 12 May 1968) was an Indian businessman and politician, and a Member of the Legislative Assembly.

 A child of Abraham Moses, A. V. Thomas was born in Thirulmalnagar, Alagapappuram on 9 August 1891 and educated in Idaiyangudi and Sawyerpuram.
 He married Sugirtham in 1921 and with her had a son and three daughters.
 He was a Christian from the Nadar caste.
-Alfred Vedam Thomas also had a brother A.G.S Ratnaraj.

 Thomas was a labour contractor who became a plantation owner and founded the AVT Group in 1925.
 (Note: In 2008, the AVT Group held around 4500 ha of land on which it cultivated cardamom, coffee, rubber, spices and tea.
 It also had interests in agro-chemicals, bio-technology, leather, shipping and warehousing.)
 He was President of Alleppey Municipal Council between 1937 and 1940, chairman of the Indian Rubber Board between 1947 and 1949, and again from 1950 until at least 1951.
 He also served on a Royal Commission during World War II.

 Thomas was elected to the Tamil Nadu legislative assembly as an Indian National Congress (INC) candidate from Radhapuram constituency in the 1957 election.
 He had previously been a Member of Parliament elected to the Lok Sabha from Srivaikuntam constituency, Tamil Nadu, as an INC candidate in the 1951 election.

 Thomas died on 12 May 1968.